thowi/freeplane-to-md/README.md

 The first `--heading_levels` will get a heading format inside the lists. \
 After that, it will be just plain text and hyperlinks.

-# Usage (on macOS)
+# Installation on macOS

 I highly recommend using a virtual environment so you only install the dependencies in a local environment, not the global system. \
 On Mac, install these binaries:

     brew install pyenv pyenv-virtualenv pyenv-virtualenvwrapper

-You'll need to install this dependency in your environment:
+You'll need to install these dependencies in your environment:

     pip install freeplane-io mdutils

 See the included `freeplane_to_md.sh` for a template to use with `pyenv`.

+# Usage

+    ./freeplane_to_md.sh file.mm

+See `--help` for options.